jcaip/jcaip.github.io/_posts/2019-05-19-Quickthoughts.md

 I considered some softmax smoothing of the target distribution, or to simply draw the batch from 10 different points inside the corpus.

 But really, every problem I faced was tied to the assumptions that we made regarding our target distribution, so we had to change that.

-## Using more powerful encoders and embeddings

-GRUs and LSTMs are dead, pay attention to the future.
-Attention based models, such as the Transformer have taken off, in large part due to their abbility to handle longer term relationships better than recurrent models.

-We sought to implement a more efficient (though this is hardly necessary) implementation of QuickThoguths by replacing the GRU encoder with a Transformer/Attention based model.

-Furthermore, we also tried using pretrained contextual word embeddings a la Elmo in order to get a better feel for our results.